TULiberalArts/Liberal-Studies/pages/home.md

   Take advantage of affordable, flexible and interdisciplinary undergraduate and graduate studies in the liberal arts.
 Our programs are designed to accommodate the unique needs of working adults.
-keywords: 'humanities, liberal studies, undergraduate, graduate'
+keywords: 'humanities, liberal studies, undergraduate, mla, academic offerings'
 feature: true
 feature-title: Rediscover the Liberal Arts
 feature-image: hero_bg.png